Józef Piłsudski: Russian Revolution of 1905

-Preparation for WWI
+Prelude to World War I

-Piłsudski anticipated a coming European war with the need to organize the leadership of a future Polish Army.
+Piłsudski anticipated a coming European war and the need to organize the leadership of a future Polish army.
 He wanted to secure Poland's independence from the three empires that partitioned Poland out of political existence in the late 18th century.
-In 1906 Piłsudski, with the connivance of the Austrian authorities, founded a military school in Kraków for the training of paramilitary units.
+In 1906, Piłsudski, with the connivance of the Austrian authorities, founded a military school in Kraków for the training of paramilitary units.
 In 1906 alone, the 800-strong paramilitaries, operating in five-man teams in Congress Poland, killed 336 Russian officials; in subsequent years, the number of their casualties declined, and the paramilitaries' numbers increased to some 2,000 in 1908.
 The paramilitaries also held up Russian currency transports that were leaving Polish territories.
 On the night of 26/27 September 1908, they robbed a Russian mail train that was carrying tax revenues from Warsaw to Saint Petersburg.
-Piłsudski, who took part in this Bezdany raid near Vilnius, used the obtained funds to finance his secret military organization.
-The funds totaled 200,812 rubles was a fortune for the time and equaled the paramilitaries' entire takes of the two preceding years.
+Piłsudski, who took part in this Bezdany raid near Vilnius, used the funds so obtained to finance his secret military organization.
+The funds totaled 200,812 rubles which was a fortune for the time and equaled the paramilitaries' entire income for the two preceding years.

-In 1908, Piłsudski transformed his paramilitary units into an "Association for Active Struggle" (Związek Walki Czynnej, or ZWC), headed by three of his associates, Władysław Sikorski, Marian Kukiel and Kazimierz Sosnkowski.
+In 1908, Piłsudski transformed his paramilitary units into a "Union of Active Struggle" (Związek Walki Czynnej, or ZWC), headed by three of his associates, Władysław Sikorski, Marian Kukiel and Kazimierz Sosnkowski.
 The ZWC's main purpose was to train officers and noncommissioned officers for a future Polish Army.
-In 1910, two legal paramilitary organizations were created in the Austrian zone of Poland, one in Lwów (now Lviv, Ukraine), and one in Kraków, to conduct training in military science.
-With the permission of the Austrian officials, Piłsudski founded a series of "sporting clubs", then the Riflemen's Association, for cover to train a Polish military force.
+In 1910, two legal paramilitary organizations were created in the Austrian partition of Poland, one in Lwów (now Lviv, Ukraine), and one in Kraków, to conduct training in military science.
+With the permission of the Austrian officials, Piłsudski founded a series of "sporting clubs", then the Riflemen's Association, as cover for the training of a Polish military force.
 In 1912, Piłsudski (using the pseudonym "Mieczysław") became commander-in-chief of a Riflemen's Association (Związek Strzelecki).
-By 1914, they increased to 12,000 men.
+By 1914, they had increased to 12,000 men.
 In 1914, while giving a lecture in Paris, Piłsudski declared, "Only the sword now carries any weight in the balance for the destiny of a nation", arguing that Polish independence can only be achieved through military struggle against the partitioning powers.